nucleuscloud/neosync/docs/blog/2024-07-04-job-cloning copy.md

 2. Added support for MongoDb connection pooling
 3. Added support for the ability to clone a job
 4. Added support for Google Cloud Storage as a destination connection
-5. Added support for publishing to artifacthub
+5. Added support for publishing to Artifact hub
 6. Added a batch size config option to the OpenAI generator
 7. Added support for being able to use generators and transformers inside of the javascript transformers
 8. Better handling of OpenAI generator token limits